The Product Strategy-Metrics Sandwich: How to Align North Star Metrics and Key Results

 - Your OKRs feel random because they are not connected to clear Product Strategy Choices.

-How to address these problems depends on where you stand in your process and what you should revisit: Should you redefine your North Star Metrics (NSMs) or Product Vision?
-Clarify your Product Strategy?
-Reconnect your OKRs to your Strategy?
-It all depends on the relationship between metrics like NSMs, Product Strategy, and OKRs.
+How you address these problems depends on the relationship between North Star Metrics, Product Strategy, and OKRs.
 I like to call these connections the Product Strategy-Metrics Sandwich.

 The Product Strategy-Metrics Sandwich concept connects quantified, persistent value with quarterly OKRs to implement your Product Strategy